Dinnerb0ne02/yuntyOS/README.md

 x86 AT&T grub

-coding testing building under Windows
+coding, testing and building under Windows

-testing under bochs
+running with qemu

 ## special thanks :
 lunaixsky

+FormingSystem

 kimi AI (for study of kernel)